jgilfn/Masterdinger/README.md

 </br>
 In there, you can get a view of:
 * Average Highest Grade - Sum of all Highest Grades for that Champion divided by the number of Total Summoners who have a Highest Grade with that Champion.
 (We gave each possible grade a number, in order to be able to divide it)
-* Owned Percentage - Number of Summoners who own the Champion divided by the number of Total Summoners
+* Played Percentage - Number of Summoners who played the Champion divided by the number of Total Summoners
-* Average Level - Sum of all levels divided by the number of Total Summoners who own that Champion.
+* Average Level - Sum of all levels divided by the number of Total Summoners who played that Champion.
 * Average Score - Sum of all Champion Points divided by the number of Total Summoners who own that Champion.
 * Percentage of Highest Grade - Pie chart containing the percentages of each Highest Grades.
-* Chest Granted - Number of Summoners whose Champion has granted a chest dividing by Number of total Summoners who own that Champion.
+* Chest Granted - Number of Summoners whose Champion has granted a chest dividing by Number of total Summoners who played that Champion.
 * Percentage of Levels - Pie chart containing the percentage of each Level.
 </br>
 <center>![Leaderboard Top Header](/Documentation/championStats.png)</center>